1Now king David was old and advanced in years, and they covered him with clothes, but he could not keep warm.

 29The king swore and said, “As Yahweh lives who has redeemed my soul out of all adversity,

-30most certainly as I swore to you by Yahweh, the God of Israel, saying, ‘Assuredly Solomon your son is to reign after me, and he is to sit on my throne in my place,’ most certainly so will I do this day.”
+30just as I swore to you by Yahweh, the God of Israel, saying, ‘Assuredly Solomon your son is to reign after me, and he is to sit on my throne in my place,’ even so I will do this day.”

 32King David said, “Call to me Zadok the priest, Nathan the prophet and Benaiah the son of Jehoiada.”
 They came before the king.